 We need a willingness to be either for a flat tax as an optional approach or something like the fair tax.

-We need a willingness to say, if you're really serious about uh getting energy independence, how fast can we start building nuclear power in a big way?
+We need a willingness to say, if you're really serious about getting energy independence, how fast can we start building nuclear power in a big way?

-We need a willingness to break out of the bureaucracy, whether it's the education bureaucracy that's failing in Detroit, or frankly, the Department of Education bureaucracy that's failing in Washington.
+We need a willingness to break out of the bureaucracy, whether it's the education bureaucracy that's failing in Detroit or, frankly, the Department of Education bureaucracy that's failing in Washington.

-And I think there are a number of steps we can take that suddenly become a twenty-first century conservatism with twenty first century solutions, and that's why I wrote real change.
+And I think there are a number of steps we can take that suddenly become a 21st century conservatism with 21st century solutions.

 Well, precisely.